jhpyle/docassemble/_docs/installation.md

 There are two reasons for this.
-First, if the ownership of the directories and files is set to `www-data`, developers will be able to install and upgrade [Python] packages [through the web interface], rather than on the command line.
-Second, installing with `pip` into a virtual environment will ensure that all of the [Python] packages are the latest version; the versions that are packaged with Linux distributions are not always current.
+First, if the ownership of the directories and files is set to `www-data`, developers will be able to install and upgrade [Python] packages [through the web interface], and they will not need to use the command line.
+Second, installing with [pip] into a virtual environment will ensure that all of the [Python] packages are the latest version; the versions that are packaged with Linux distributions are not always current.

 The installation process will require you to be able to run commands as `www-data`.
 By default, your system may prevent the `www-data` user from using a shell.
-You can get around this by running the
+Get around this limitation by running the
 following:

 {% highlight bash %}